-Cathedral of St Bavo
+#8 Cathedral of St Bavo

-3. The best time to visit Haarlem
+5. The best time to visit Haarlem

 The best time to visit Haarlem is during summer.
-We all know that the weather in the Netherlands is rainy most of the time, especially during autumn, winter and spring.
+We all know that the weather in the Netherlands is rainy most of the time, especially during autumn, winter, and spring.
 However, don’t let yourself get discouraged by the weather.

 Haarlem is beautiful year-round.
 Even if it rains, just bring your umbrella and explore the city; it’s still better than the hotel room.

-4. How to get around Haarlem
+6. How to get around Haarlem

-If you’re feeling adventurous, you can also bike to Haarlem (22 kilometers).
-You can easily rent a bicycle from Amsterdam and go to Haarlem – it will take you about one hour and a half each way.
+If you’re feeling adventurous and you’re in good shape, you can also bike to Haarlem (22 kilometers).
+You can easily rent a bicycle from Amsterdam – the trip will take about one hour and a half each way.

-If you have any questions, let me know in the comments section.
+If you have any questions, let me know in the comments section below.

 May the travel bug bite you!